-The Company's revenues are derived primarily from the sale of hardware and software products and services.
-The Company recognizes its revenues net of any value added or sales tax and net of sales discounts.
+The Company's revenues are derived primarily from the sale of hardware and services.
+The Company recognizes its revenues net of any value-added or sales tax and net of sales discounts.

 The Company sells a high proportion of its X-ray products to a limited number of OEM customers.
 X-ray tubes, digital detectors and image-processing tools and security and inspection products are generally sold on a stand-alone basis.
+However, the

-However, the Company occasionally sells its digital detectors, X-ray tubes and imaging processing tools as a package that is optimized for digital X-ray imaging and sells its Linatron X-ray accelerators together with its imaging processing software and image detection products to OEM customers that incorporate them into their inspection systems.
+Company occasionally sells its digital detectors, X-ray tubes and imaging processing tools as a package that is optimized for digital X ray imaging and sells its Linatron ® X-ray accelerators together with its imaging processing software and image detection products to OEM customers that incorporate them into their inspection systems.
 Service contracts are often sold with certain security and inspection products and computer-aided detection products.
-Revenues related to service contracts usually start after the expiration of the warranty period for non-software products or upon delivery of software products.